Pantera: 1999–2003: Side projects, Reinventing the Steel, and breakup

 In 2001, the band once again returned to touring, playing with fellow metal bands Morbid Angel, Skrape, Slayer, and Static-X as part of the Extreme Steel Tour of North America.
-They were also guest musicians on the show SpongeBob SquarePants in the episode "Pre-Hibernation Week", performing the song "Death Rattle" from Reinventing the Steel (renamed as "Pre-Hiberation" on the 2001 soundtrack SpongeBob SquarePants: Original Theme Highlights).
+They were also guest musicians on the show SpongeBob SquarePants in the episode "Pre-Hibernation Week", performing the song "Death Rattle" from Reinventing the Steel (renamed as "Pre-Hibernation" on the 2001 soundtrack SpongeBob SquarePants: Original Theme Highlights).
 Following the Extreme Steel tour, a planned tour of Europe was cut short as a result of the September 11 attacks, which left the band stranded in Dublin, Ireland for six days as a result of all flights being canceled.
 Pantera played their last show in Yokohama, Japan at the "Beast Feast" festival on August 28, 2001.
 This would be the last time the members of Pantera performed together.
-Back home, the band planned to release its fourth home video in Summer 2002 and record another studio album later that year, but neither came about.
+Back home, the band planned to release its fourth home video in the summer of 2002 and record another studio album later that year, but neither came about.

 Anselmo again engaged in numerous side projects.
 In March 2002, Down released its second studio album, Down II: A Bustle in Your Hedgerow, which featured Rex Brown on bass following Todd Strange's departure in 1999.
 Brown remained Down's full-time bassist until 2011, having appeared on their subsequent release in 2007.
 Also, in May of that year, Anselmo's Superjoint Ritual released its debut album, Use Once and Destroy.
 Vinnie Paul claimed that Anselmo told him that he would take a year off following the events of September 11, 2001, but Anselmo's touring and recording output for both Superjoint Ritual and Down contradicted this.
 Nonetheless, Anselmo recalled that a "great distancing" occurred among the band in this period.
 The Abbott brothers were frustrated, and held out for an indefinite period of time, assuming that Anselmo would return.
 However, according to Anselmo, taking a break from Pantera was a "mutual thing" between each of the band members.